 "I thought there were a lot of inside shots, and that's where I got stuck, which is why I didn't do well.
 My swing was broken down as the games went on.
 Now I'm preparing myself so that I can hit the ball whenever the ball comes up."

-However, when watching practice games and exhibition games, in the exhibition game against The Giants on March 22nd, just before the start of the season, with the score at 0-3 in the fifth inning with two outs and runners on first and third, he was up to bat for the third time, when Funasako Taiga threw a 143 km/h shot on the inside of the fifth pitch after two balls and two strike, and hit a two-run doble over center fielder field, showing his ability to handle inside pitches.
-Has the inside attack since the start of the season felt different from that of the exhibition games?
+However, watching the practice games and exhibition games, in the exhibition game against The Giants on March 22nd, just before the season opener, with the score 0-3 in the 5th inning, two outs, runners on first and third, Taiga Funasako hit a 143 km/h inside strike on the 5th pitch of his third at-bat, a two-run doble over center fielder field, showing he was able to handle inside pitches.
+I wonder if he felt that the inside pitching after the season started was different from what he felt during the exhibition games?

 "The quality of my straights is different, but I used to be able to handle them on the inside, but now that the season has started I can't do that, so I'm working on that now."

-On April 18, he recorded five hit in one game against Yakult second team, and then had four consecutive multi-hit games from the Yakult second team game on April 20 to the DeNA second team game on April 25.
-In the game against Oisix on regular season 24, hit his first official home run, although it was in the farm team, saying, "I had heard that there was a quick pitch, so I kept that in mind and just went up to bat with the intention of hitting Home Run at my own timing."
+After recording five hit in a game against Yakult Swallows' minor league team on April 18, he went on to record multiple hit four consecutive games from another Yakult Swallows minor league game on April 20 to another against the DeNA BayStars' minor league team on April 25.
+In a game Oisix on April 24, he hit his first official home run, albeit in the minor leagues, saying, "I had heard that they had a quick pitch, so I went to the plate keeping that in mind and just focusing on hitting Home Run at my own regular season."

 He hit .423 (52-22) on the farm and was promoted again on April 29.
 On the same day against Orix, he batted 0-0 in the second inning from Hiroya Miyagi, the leading pitcher in baseball, with one out in the second inning, and carried fork the third pitch from 2 strike in front of center fielder, and the third pitch from 1 strike in the seventh inning, 0-1, with one out runner, change-up in front of hit and 2 hit in left field.